 Early on, we went as far as taking measurements of people’s heads.
 But we were surprised to find that head size didn’t affect the results as much as expected.

 It was more important to cut down on outside distractions, noises, and discomfort that did seem to influence results.
 Oh yeah, and to make sure we had enough chairs for everyone!

 It took a few trials to refine the process.
 But soon we had a system in place and completed all the tests.
-We’ve also established a protocol for testing new headphones going forward.
+We’ve also established a protocol for future testing opportunities.

 For now, we graded enough headphones — by enough people — to give us meaningful data.